rhmoller/embrace/README.md

 # embrace
 Embrace native web APIs from GWT by generating JSInterop stubs from WebIDL definitions.

-:warning: This project is currently cripled by a bug in JSInterop [#9244](https://github.com/gwtproject/gwt/issues/9244)

 The project consists of three sub-projects:

 * tools - contains command line tools for converting WebIDL to JsInterop source files.